Please find below a list of the most common 1:32 Scale Slot car tuning tips.

 Always try and keep all of your broken wings and mirrors that you have lost while racing, so they can be re-glued for your next racing event.
 This way all cars will look like they should. ( not only this , but your cars will be worth more when selling in the future ).

-All listings above are suggestions only.
+Please note that all points listed above are suggestions only.
 There may be other tuning and better methods available.